alex-streza/alex-streza/README.md

-## Hello stranger 👋
+## Hello there 👋
-I am a product engineer / designer
-- 🔭 Working on multiple projects mainly using React/NextJS/TypeScript
+I am a product engineer / designer currently working on multiple projects mainly using React/NextJS/TypeScript while being passionate about anything 3D & great design.
-- 🌱 Learning anything I stumble upon
-- 🤖 Passionate about 3D & Design
 <br>

 ## Connect with me